5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

    * Enter the retrieved code in the script without any dashes (only the digits!).
    * Write down the `secret` (it's the one-line of strange characters ending with an =).

+### 2.4) Setup database

-6. Execute the following commands one at a time (CHOOSE a password at first query):
+Execute the following commands one at a time (CHOOSE a password at first query):
 ```
 psql -U postgres
 -- Execute command by command!